Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 \subsection{Global extension}

-The local extension Theorem~\ref{thm:localext} leaves open the question when a semisimple Frobenius manifold can (globally) be extended to a CohFT.
-In Section~\ref{sec:ex:global} we will see that the restrictions put on integration constants of the $R$-matrices in Lemma~\ref{lem:Rreg} do not always fit together globally. \begin{conj} Let $M$ be an $N$-dimensional semisimple Frobenius manifold such that it possesses a holomorphic genus one potential $\mathrm dG$.
-Then there exists a convergent CohFT with underlying Frobenius manifold $M$. \end{conj}
+The local extension Theorem~\ref{thm:localext} leaves open the question under what conditions a semisimple Frobenius manifold can (globally) be extended to a CohFT.
+In Section~\ref{sec:ex:global}, we will see that the restrictions put on integration constants of the $R$-matrices in Lemma~\ref{lem:Rreg} do not always fit together globally. \begin{conjecture} Let $M$ be an $N$-dimensional semisimple Frobenius manifold such that it possesses a holomorphic genus one potential $\mathrm dG$.
+Then there exists a convergent CohFT with underlying Frobenius manifold $M$. \end{conjecture}

-On the other hand, when the Frobenius manifold is homogeneous such an extension to a CohFT exists by the following simple argument.
+On the other hand, when the Frobenius manifold is conformal, such an extension to a CohFT exists by the following simple argument.
 There is a unique homogeneous solution to the flatness equation \eqref{eq:RDE} and by construction it is meromorphic along the discriminant.
 Since by Lemma~\ref{lem:Rreg} all possible solutions are either holomorphic in the discriminant or are multivalued, the homogeneous solution has in fact to be holomorphic.